nishchay/translations/static/english/learningCenter/v2.0/exceptionHandling.md

 #### Exception Handling

 Exceptions are handled at scope, context or global level in Nishchay.
-We only need annotate class with `Handler` attribute to make exception handler class.
+We only need to declare class with `Nishchay\Attributes\Handler\Handler` attribute to make exception handler class.
 Handler defined for scope will be executed for all routes which belongs to mentioned scope.
 Same applies to context exception handler.
 Global applies to all routes.

 ##### How it works

 Whenever exception occurs, let's say `RequestNotFoundException`.
 This occurs when request url does not matches with any route in an application.
-Nishchay first tries to find handler method with name as exception class in located exception handler class.
+Nishchay first tries to find handler method with name as exception class in located exception handler class (For this global exception handler will be considered).
 In this case, Nishchay finds `requestNotFoundException` method, if there's no method then `handlerAll` is called.

 If exception handler class does not have `handlerAll` and method with name as exception class, then default handler is called.